atstp/wasabi/README.md

 If your project is sushi, this is wasabi; it won't make a bad project good, but it should make any project more palatable.

-I made this library because, when jumping into a new project, regardless of circumstance &mdash;
+I made this library because, when jumping :running: into a new project, regardless of circumstance &mdash;
 as a contributor or user, for work or for fun &mdash; it helps _tremendously_ to know what's where.

-  * when **contributors** start out with a full picture of your project, they'll hunt down bugs faster and more readily
+  * when **contributors** start out with a full picture of your project, they'll hunt down bugs :bug: faster and more readily
-  * when **users** understand your framework's structure _before_ it's on their machine, they'll be more likely to choose it
+  * when **users** understand your framework's structure _before_ it's on their machine, they'll be more likely to choose it :relaxed:
-  * when new **employees** don't need to "have a look around" the system to get familiar they'll be able to start what they were hired for (and want to do) sooner
+  * when new **employees** :neckbeard: don't need to "have a look around" the system to get familiar they'll be able to start what they were hired :dollar: for (and want to do) sooner

 Projects and maintainers are diverse, so wasabi is built to be convenient for anyone.